College of Communication & Creative Arts - Writing Arts

 No SAT/ACT Scores?

-Students entering the university without SAT or ACT test scores will need to take the First-Year Writing Programs in-house placement exam before they can register for the first of the two required composition courses.
-For this essay exam students respond to one of two department created prompts.
-Students have an hour to write the essay, and we evaluate the essay using department-developed criteria that reflects the expectations of our courses.
+Students entering the university without SAT or ACT test scores will need to take the First-Year Writing Program’s in-house placement exam before they can register for the first of the two required composition courses.
+For this essay exam students respond to one of two department- created prompts.
+Students have an hour to write the essay, and it is then evaluated using department-developed criteria that reflect course expectations.

 Contact the Coordinator of the First-Year program to schedule the exam or to get more information.
 Our department office is 205 Hawthorn Hall which is where the test is taken.